 See more »

 Did You Know?

 A character is murdered by the KKK after 10pm one evening.
 An autopsy is performed, witnesses interviewed and a coroner's inquest is held - all by the following afternoon, hardly twelve hours after crime was committed.
 See more

 Just wearing that hood doesn't change your voice, Walker.
 Am I supposed to be afraid of you because your face is covered up?
 It'll take more than these sheets you're wearing to hide the fact that you're mean, frightened little people, or you wouldn't be here, desecrating the cross.

-Played at the recreation center after the verdict See more
+Played when Burt first shows up at the recreation center See more